 Current Event Reminders:

 Next Monthly Luncheon - Monday September 1 at the 101 Diner in Sequim at 12:30 (for the entire year’s dates and locations go to the bottom of the Events Tab).

-Representatives will be at the Sequim Farmer’s Market on August 16 and September 6 to share information about the Club.
+Representatives will be at the Sequim Farmer’s Market on September 6 to share information about the Club.
 For more information please click on Farmer’s Market.

 We are pleased to announce that STEVE GUSTAFSON, a Sequim native and class of 1965 graduate, will be displaying his American Federation of Mineralogical Society (AFMS) award-winning show cases at our Show on September 13 and 14.
 One case will display a combination of Willow Creek and Bruneau jasper from Idaho.
 Willow Creek and Bruneau jaspers are generally considered to be two of the world’s finest porcelain jaspers.
 The second case will consist of petrified wood cabochons from northwest USA locations and several international locations.
 For more information, and to view photos of these beautiful cases, please click on: AFMS Show Cases.
 Be sure to stop by the Show in September to see the actual displays – they are very special!